Learning grant

 Grand duration: Flexible (usually up to 6 months)

-Open to: Start network agencies who have been awarded funding for, and completed a Start Fund project.
-Due to donor restrictions only agencies placed on tier 3 of the Start Network’s due diligence framework can apply.
+Open to: Start Network agencies who have been awarded funding for, and completed a Start Fund project.
+Starting in 2024, agencies placed on Tier 2 of the Start Network’s due diligence framework can apply as well.

 To meet its Grand Bargain commitments, the Start Fund sets aside one per cent (1%) of its annual disbursement to grant funding to learning initiatives related to funded responses, which go beyond operational project level, for Start Network members to strengthen humanitarian response.
 The aim of this grant is to ensure that lessons from the initial response are captured, disseminated, and used by the agency and other actors in the humanitarian sector.
 Funding is contingent on the awarded agency, or agencies, agreeing to share key learning with Start Network members and other relevant audiences.